lucasecdb/rmdc/packages/rmdc/README.md

 This library is a [React](https://reactjs.org) adapter for the [Material Design Components for Web](https://github.com/material-components/material-components-web) package.
 We aim to support all components currently implemented in MDC Web, but we are not there yet.
-Bellow you can find a table that describes which components we have implemented yet, and we are working on adding documentation soon.
-For now, you can see the components in action in our example app.
+Bellow you can find a table that describes which components we have implemented yet, and checkout our documentation in the app inside the docs folder.

 ## Motivation